Characters: The World God Only Knows: Capture Targets

 - Powers via Possession: The Runaway Spirit turned her invisible when she worried about no one noticing her.

-- Rose-Haired Girl: For the most part she's cheery and passionate, but then she has moments of depression when she thinks nobody notices her.
+- Rose-Haired Sweetie: For the most part she's cheery and passionate, but then she has moments of depression when she thinks nobody notices her.

 - Security Cling: Upon seeing a mysterious hooded person, she rose out of her seat and clung on to Keima out of fear.